29 Business Automation Hacks to Save 8+ Hours Every Week

-27. Behavioural Scoring
+27. Behavioral Scoring

 You can also streamline your recruitment process with SALESmanago, by scoring your candidates – the same way you score your leads.
-If a candidate sends in an application, start a lead nurturing campaign and build their behavioural profile based on articles and information they read on your website.
+If a candidate sends in an application, start a lead nurturing campaign and build their behavioral profile based on articles and information they read on your website.

 Distinguish between those most active and willing to prepare best for the interview, and those who didn’t bother to do anything.